prembevinakatti/prembevinakatti/README.md

 # Hello World!, I'm Onkar 👋
-I am a passionate Computer Science student at SKSVMACET, driven by curiosity and a love for writing.
+I am a passionate Computer Science student, driven by curiosity and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing insights with the community.
 Currently, I'm deep into the realms of blockchain development, having already completed the MERN stack.

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelor's in Computer Science at SMT KAMALA AND SRI VENKAPPA M AGADI COLLEGE, LAKSHMESHWAR, GADAG.
+- 🔭 I'm currently on a self-taught journey in Computer Science.
+-🎓 College name?
+Leave it, doesn’t matter — what matters is passion and consistent learning.
+I've learned most of what I know by building, breaking things, and fixing them again.
 - 🌱 I’ve completed Full Stack Web Development (MERN) and am now exploring blockchain technologies.

 ## 🌱 Currently Exploring